 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
-We’re mid-way through July, which means we’re halfway through Plastic Free July, a movement which looks to reduce global plastic usage.
+We curate news, ideas, and inspiration worldwide, demonstrating how real action can create a positive social impact.
+We’re mid-way through July, which means we’re halfway through Plastic Free July, a movement that looks to reduce global plastic usage.
 Lots of businesses are starting to make changes which we hope will inspire others to do the same.

 Staying in a hotel is one of life’s little treats, isn't it?
 But wouldn't it be even better if we weren’t contributing to plastic waste during our stay?
-We’re talking about the bathroom miniatures: mini shampoos, conditioners and body conditioners that are replaced daily in hotel bathrooms.
-This isn’t a sustainable practice though, so we were really pleased to hear that the Radisson Hotel Group will be replacing the miniatures with wall dispensers.
+We’re talking about the bathroom miniatures: mini shampoos, conditioners, and body conditioners that are replaced daily in hotel bathrooms.
+However, this isn’t a sustainable practice, so we were really pleased to hear that the Radisson Hotel Group will replace the miniatures with wall dispensers.
 Their plan will mean removing 57 million miniatures, which Radisson says equates to almost 500 tonnes of plastic annually.
-And that’s just one hotel chain, just think about the benefits if other chains did the same.
+And that’s just one hotel chain; just think about the benefits if other chains did the same.

 Have you heard of the Zero Waste Countdown podcast?
 It covers so many interesting environmental topics, including this episode with Rich Razgaitis.
 Rich is the co-founder and CEO of FloWater and has lots to say about the issues we face from drinking bottled plastic water (even when we keep them and refill them).
 Rich is clearly passionate about having access to clean drinking water and talks about his refill stations and the different stages of filtration.
 We definitely recommend a listen.